Do Maine Coons Have Oily Fur?

 It is no secret that most cats hate water, but Maine Coons are unique because they usually love the water because of these reasons.

-Use a pet-safe, vet-approved degreasing shampoo to safely remove your cat’s oily buildup.
+Always use a pet-safe, vet-approved degreasing shampoo to safely remove your cat’s oily buildup.
+These are my favorite cat shampoos.

 3. Coat Trimming